DawidNiezgodka/KafkaBench/README.md

 5. Save metrics collected during the execution to a file.

 During the benchmark run, metrics are collected.

+## Offline Analysis

+The code for the offline data-analysis is presented in this project:

 # GitHub Project